ntakafumi/aime/docs/why_aime.md

 For implementation, the finite-sample matrix formula is direct.

-For theory, the population projection interpretation clarifies why the method is valid for nonlinear \(f\).
+For theory, the population projection interpretation clarifies why the method is valid for nonlinear $f$.

 ---